-Saint Paul was founded in November 1955, meeting in local elementary schools before building its first sanctuary two years later in the 7200 block of Bellaire Boulevard, in what was then the new Sharpstown subdivision.
+Saint Paul was founded in November 1955, meeting in local elementary schools before building its first sanctuary two years later in what was then the new Sharpstown subdivision.

 As the neighborhood quickly grew, so did the church, calling its first pastor, the late Rev. Thomas Currie.
 The church continued its growth as Southwest Houston mushroomed throughout the 1960s and ‘70s.
 In 1978, a new sanctuary was built closer to the corner at Bellaire Boulevard and the Southwest Freeway (U.S. 59).
 The original sanctuary became a fellowship hall and in 1995 was renamed Currie Hall after Dr. Currie and his wife.

-The current pastor, Dr. Kevin Boyd, joined Saint Paul in 2004.
-Today Saint Paul is a diverse congregation of West African members and longtime Sharpstown and southwest Houston residents.
+Today Saint Paul is a diverse congregation of African members and longtime Sharpstown and southwest Houston residents.
 The diversity shows in worship styles and music but remains rooted in historical truths about our faith.